-The Center for Academic Advisement provides students with a wide range of academic advisement and information services.
+The Office of Academic Advisement and the Oxley Career Education Program provides students with a wide range of academic advisement and information services.
 Our primary goal is to assist students in making appropriate academic choices and to provide them with the individualized guidance to complete their academic course of study in a successful and timely fashion.Location and Hours

-The Center for Academic Advisement is located in Founders Hall 408
+The Office of Academic Advisement and the Oxley Career Education Program is located in Founders Hall 408

 Office hours: Monday - Friday 8:30 a.m. to 4:30 p.m.